Send questions and comments to email@example.com and follow me on Twitter!

 On the other hand, Flashpoint got five seasons, which is a decent run, and I don't know enough about the economics of Canadian TV to speculate why it ended when it ended, but at least they were able to wrap the story on their own terms.
 And from what I've heard from fans, it was a satisfying finish.
 Which is more than a lot of shows get.

 That's all for now.
 Keep sending your comments and questions to email@example.com, and in the meantime, follow me on Twitter!

-View original Ask Matt: How Scandal-ous, Smash's Crash, PBS Is Hot, Middle Graduation, More at TVGuide.com
+View original Ask Matt: The Americans, Revenge, Smash, Bones, The Middle and More at TVGuide.com